junichi11/cakephp-netbeans/README.md

 - Name : Set Plugin name.
 This name is Folder name.
 - Url : Set github zipball url

+#### Note
 **Url is only zipball url.**

 Run Action: see [*1]

+Plugin version numbers are not necessarily latest.
+Please try to check and edit them manually.

 ### Create New CakePHP Project